Retrieving High-Dimensional Quantum Steering From a Noisy Environment with N Measurement Settings

 To test within $d$-dimensional subspace, for odd $d$, we choose the modes $l$ from $–(d-1)/2$ to $(d-1)/2$ as the computational basis.
 For even $d$, we choose $l$ from $-d/2$ to $d/2$, omitting the $l=0$ mode.
 And we construct the other $d$ MUBs using these modes, respectively.
 The normalized coincidence rates in two 11-dimensional MUBs ($x = 1$ and $2$) are shown in Fig.~\ref{fig:2}(b).

 Fig.~\ref{fig:2}(c) displays our experimental results of steering functional.
-The quantum bound and LHS model bound are also presented for comparison.
-We can see all the values of $ S_{\rm{Q}} $ exceed the corresponding LHS bound in the dimensions of $d=2,3,4,5,7,11$, thus successfully violate the steering inequalities and certify HD quantum steering with dimension up to $d=11$.
+The quantum bound and LHS model bound are presented for comparison.
+As we can see, all the values of $S_{\rm{Q}}$ exceed the corresponding LHS bounds, which means we certify HD quantum steering with dimension up to $d=11$.

-The experimental and theoretical values of violation of steering inequality in different dimensions are displayed in Fig.~\ref{fig:3}.
-It is worth noting that in dimension $d=11$ the experimental value of violation is $V=2.102\pm0.031$, which exceed the theoretical biggest violation in the 2-setting steering criteria.
-It means our results reveal a higher strength of steering.
+Then, the experimental degrees of violation in different dimensions are obtained by $V=S_{\rm{Q}}/S_{\rm{LHS}}$ and displayed in Fig.~\ref{fig:3}.
+As we can see, all the experimental lower bounds exceed the theoretical values of the 2-setting criterion.
+In particular, the experimental violation is $V\ge2.24\pm0.01$ in dimension $d=11$, exceeding the upper bound of 2-setting criteria.
+It means our results reveal a high strength of steering which cannot be realized using 2-setting criteria.